 But, if you turn around and look to your right, you’ll actually find a toad statue that you can interact with.
 Once you interact with it, you’ll be teleported inside the room, and you can fully explore it.
 It contains old wand handles and even has a chest with a wand handle inside.
 Once you’re done exploring, you can simply exit through the door, and you’ll be back where you started.

 Hagrid’s HutOne of the most iconic places in the books and movies is Hagrid’s hut.
-The trio has been there countless times as they try to find answers to certain mysteries or just ask Hagrid for help in general.
+The trio has been there countless times.
 So, while recreating Hogwarts and its surroundings, it’s no surprise that Hagrid’s hut was included in the game as well.